Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Coherent structures

 \section{Coherent structures}

 The coexistence of wavetrains and constant magnetizations raises the question how these interact.
-In this section we study solutions that spatially connect wavetrains in a coherent way.
+In this section we study solutions that have spatially varying local wave number.
+In particular, we consider solutions that spatially connect wavetrains or $\pm\3$ in a coherent way.
 In order to locate such solutions induced by symmetry we make the ansatz

 with constant $s, \Omega$.
 Solutions of \eqref{e:llg-mod} of this form are generalized travelling waves to \eqref{e:llg} with speed $s$ that have a superimposed oscillation about $\3$ with frequency $\Omega$.
-This ansatz is completely analogous to that used in the study of the real and complex Ginzburg-Landau equations.
-See, e.g., the review \cite{AransonKramer:02}.
-As for the existence and stability of wavetrains the results in this section near the instabilities of $\pm\3$ are analogous to those for the real Ginzburg-Landau equation.
-However, this is not the case globally.
+This ansatz is completely analogous to that used in the aforementioned studies of the real and complex Ginzburg-Landau equations \cite{AransonKramer:02}.